Chapter 2

 (2.24)

-Words detected by the pronoun_genm rules of (2.24) fall four three different types that depend on the value of the first parameter:
+Words detected by the pronoun_genm rules of (2.24) are of four types that depend on the value of the first parameter:

 2.5 Subject indicating words

-Except when the type parameter of a finite clause is set to imperative_clause, there is always the requirement that a subject should be introduced with the clause.
-The subject of a non-imperative finite clause is captured in a parse with the rules of (2.25), provided the clause is not a main clause interrogative whose subject contains an interrogative word.
+Except when the clause Type setting is imperative_clause, there is always the requirement that a finite clause should include a subject.
+The rules of (2.25) integrate the subject requirement, provided the clause is not a main clause interrogative whose subject contains an interrogative word.

 (2.25)